Chew Valley: Human habitation

 Archaeological excavations carried out before the flooding of Chew Valley Lake found evidence of people belonging to the consecutive periods known as Upper Palaeolithic, Mesolithic and Neolithic (Old, Middle and New Stone Age), Bronze Age and Iron Age, comprising implements such as stone knives, flint blades and the head of a mace, along with buildings and graves.
 Other evidence of occupation from prehistoric times is provided by the henge monument at Stanton Drew, long barrow at Chewton Mendip, and Fairy Toot tumulus at Nempnett Thrubwell.
 Maes Knoll fort, on Dundry Down in the northern reaches of the valley, is a Scheduled Ancient Monument that dates from the Iron Age; it later served as a terminus for the early medieval Wansdyke earthworks.

 There is evidence of Roman remains in particular a villa and burial pits.
 Artefacts from the valley were sent to the British Museum.
-Other Roman artefacts from the lake are on display at the Bristol City Museum and Art Gallery.
+Other Roman artefacts from the lake are on display at the Bristol Museum & Art Gallery.
 The Chew Valley Hoard consists of coins from the 11th century.
-There are historic parks and mansion houses, including Stanton Drew, Hunstrete, Stowey House, Chew Court, Chew Magna Manor House and Sutton Court.
+There are historic parks and mansion houses, including The Court in Stanton Drew, Hunstrete House, Stowey House, Chew Court, Chew Magna Manor House and Sutton Court.
 Almost all of the villages have churches dating back to the fifteenth or sixteenth century.

 The area around Pensford was an important coal mining area during the nineteenth and early twentieth centuries when it formed part of the Somerset Coalfield, although there are no working coal mines today.
 The line of the now disused Bristol and North Somerset Railway runs south from Bristol crossing over the River Chew on the surviving distinctive Pensford Viaduct and on to Midsomer Norton.
-The area suffered serious flooding during the storm of 10 July 1968, prompting localised evacuation of populated valley areas in the lower parts of the valley, around Pensford and Keynsham.
+The area suffered during the 1968 Chew Stoke flood, which prompted localised evacuation of populated valley areas in the lower parts of the valley around Pensford and Keynsham.